openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### Capacity Resource

 Admin/User can specify the desired capacity for lvm volume.
-Once the CSI-Driver gets request it will check whether available space in underlying volume group.
-If it has enough space a success respone will be returned to caller else error will be reported.
+CSI-Driver will provision a volume if the underlying volume group has requested capacity available else provisioning volume will be errored.
+StorageClassName is a required field, if field is unspecified then it will lead to a provision errors.

 ```yaml
 kind: PersistentVolumeClaim